0ME9A/devFinder/README.md

 ## Demo

-You can see a live demo of the GitHub Developer Finder app [here](https://your-demo-url.com).
+You can see a live demo of the GitHub Developer Finder app [here](https://devfinder.ome9a.com).

 ## Features

 - Search for GitHub developers by username.
-- View detailed profiles of developers, including their avatar, bio, repositories, followers, and more.
+- View detailed profiles of developers, including their avatars, bio, repositories, followers, and more.
 - Access links to developers' GitHub profiles, blogs, and social media.
 - Responsive design for optimal use on various devices.